no1seman/graphqlapi/docs/graphqlapi.md

     - [VERSION](#version)

-`graphqlapi.lua` - is a common module which provides general functions to init/stop/reload module and also for setting/getting http-endpoint and for setting/getting GraphQLAPI models dir path.
+Submodule `graphqlapi.lua` is a common module which provides general functions to init/stop/reload module and also for setting/getting http-endpoint and for setting/getting GraphQLAPI models dir path.

 It can be loadded by the following code: